Leaky Zero Forcing on Induced Subgraphs of $d$-dimensional Grid Graphs with an Application to Hopi Rectangles: Hopi Rectangle Graphs as induced subgraphs

 \end{defn}

-From our definition, we may view the integer lattice as $P_{m+n} \square P_{m+n}$ and construct $HD(m,n)$ by removing vertices from the corners according to the following conditions.
-Vertices with $i+j < m-1$ are removed from the lower-left corner, while those with $i+j > 2n+m-1$ are removed from the upper-right corner.
-The restriction $0 \leq |i-j| \leq m$ excludes the upper-left and lower-right corners.
-We note that under this indexing convention, the vertex of $HD(m,n)$ with the largest $j$-coordinate is $(n, m+n-1)$.
+Visually, from our definition, starting with the 2-dimensional grid graph $P_{a+b} \square P_{a+b}$, we can construct $HD(a,b)$ by removing vertices from the corners according to the following conditions.
+Vertices with $i+j < a-1$ are removed from the lower-left corner, while those with $i+j > 2b+a-1$ are removed from the upper-right corner.
+The restriction $|i-j| \leq a$ excludes the upper-left and lower-right corners.
+We note that under this indexing convention, the vertex of $HD(a,b)$ with the largest $j$-coordinate is $(b, a+b-1)$.

-Although we introduce a new definition of the Hopi rectangle graph of order $(m,n)$ in Definition \ref{def:UpdatedDefAD_{m,n}}, it coincides with Definition \ref{def:VisualDefAD_{m,n}} in the case of the even Hopi rectangle graph of order $(m,n)$, as follows.